davide-casiraghi/ci-global-calendar/README.md

     - **composer install**
     - **copy .env.example .env**
     - **php artisan key:generate**
+    - create on your local machine a database called **CIGC-local**
-    - go to your .env file and change database details
+    - go to your .env file and set yours DB_USERNAME and DB_PASSWORD
     - import the database file in your mysql database (ask to Davide the most updated vesion)
     - create an apache virtual host with the same url you set in the APP_URL parameter in .env
     - **php artisan cache:clear**